 Jonny Thyne · Los Angeles

-Podcast · Essays · Poetry · Coaching
+Podcast · Essays · Poetry

 Los Angeles · Writing · Conversation · Presence

-I'm Jonny Thyne: writer, podcaster, poet, student of life, and life coach based in Los Angeles.
+I'm Jonny Thyne: writer, podcaster, poet, and student of life based in Los Angeles.
 My work lives at the intersection of love, consciousness, depth, loss, and raw honesty, and the radical act of refusing to be who the world decided you should be.
 Whether through a podcast episode, an essay, a poem, or sitting across from someone, I'm interested in what's actually happening beneath the surface of a life.
 I want to keep my fingers on the pulse of what's actually happening.

 I'm a canvas still being painted.
 I don't have it all figured out.
 I don't have all the answers.
 I'm not better than anyone.
 I'm a flawed human with blind spots, committed to finding them and doing the work.
 My home is full of crystals, trailing vines, stacked books, and the amber light of a salt lamp at 2am.
 My friends tell me it looks like my brain splattered onto every surface in my abode.
 What can I say, I'm an intellectual realist who's whimsical at heart.